-Nokia Lumia 928 said to be hitting Verizon in April with PureView camera, aluminum bodyAlex Wagner - Senior News Editor
+Nokia Lumia 928 said to be hitting Verizon in April with PureView camera, aluminum bodyAlex Wagner - Deputy Managing Editor, News Desk

 Details on the upcoming Nokia Lumia 928 for Verizon have been trickling out in recent months, with rumors claiming that device features the codename "Laser" and that it'll be a variant of the Lumia 920.
 Today it seems that we've hit the Lumia 928 leak motherlode, though, as The Verge claims to have a pretty full rundown on the still-rumored device.
 The site's sources say that the Lumia 928 will ditch the polycarbonate design found on recent Nokia Lumia models like the 920 in favor of an aluminum construction, which we've also heard will be including with another upcoming Nokia Lumia that's codenamed "Catwalk."

 Along with a new aluminum body, the Lumia 928 will also reportedly be thinner and lighter than the Lumia 920, measuring 10.2mm at its thinnest point (the 920 is 10.7mm).
 The 928's body is said to have a squarish shape that's reminiscent of the Lumia 720 but with a backside that's "slightly curved."
 In terms of straight-up specs, the Lumia 928 is expected to feature a 4.5-inch OLED display, 8-megapixel PureView camera with a xenon and LED flash pairing and support for simultaneous voice and LTE.
 The processor and RAM are purportedly unchanged from the Lumia 920 to the Lumia 928, meaning that the new model will pack a 1.5GHz dual-core CPU and 1GB RAM.